pynamodb/PynamoDB/docs/tutorial.rst

 By default, PynamoDB assumes that the attribute name used on a Model has the same name in DynamoDB.
 For example, if you define a `UnicodeAttribute` called 'username' then PynamoDB will use 'username' as the field name for that attribute when interacting with DynamoDB.
-If you wish to have custom attribute names, they can be overidden.
+If you wish to have custom attribute names, they can be overridden.
 One such use case is the ability to use human readable attribute names in PynamoDB that are stored in DynamoDB using shorter, terse attribute to save space.